LifeLine Free Telephone Helpline

 Simple advice and preventative measures could stop children dying or being seriously injured in their homes.
 LifeLine is a new free national helpline, manned by trained volunteers, designed to give life-saving accident prevention advice, primarily targeted at the parents of under fives.

-The Royal Society For The Prevention Of Accidents
+Charity information: The Royal Society For The Prevention Of Accidents

 Home accidents are a major cause of death, disability, hospital admissions and A&E attendances among children under the age of five.